Preparing counter terrorism measures

 Local authorities have a duty to satisfy themselves that sports grounds are safe for everyone.
 They will need to seek assurance from the experts – CTSAs and SecCOs about counter terrorism measures.
 They do not need to be experts themselves.

 The SGSA is working closely in partnership with NaCTSO.
-More information about NaCTSO is available on its website.
+More information about NaCTSO is available on the Protect UK website.